Tinkerforge/doc/en/source/Programming_Interfaces.rst

-The High Level Programming Interface uses preprogrammed devices (:ref:`Bricks <product_overview_bricks>` and :ref:`Bricklets<product_overview_bricklets>`) that can be controlled by an (embedded-) PC, tablet or smartphone.
+The High Level Programming Interface uses preprogrammed devices (:ref:`Bricks <product_overview_bricks>` and :ref:`Bricklets<product_overview_bricklets>`) that can be controlled by an (embedded-) PC, tablet or smart phone.
 Each device has its own unique identifier (UID).

 The user calls a function implemented in the :ref:`API Bindings <api_bindings>`